dapp-lab/website/_pages/about.md

 directly.
 The lab offers graduate students access to data, research-related resources, and venues to present ongoing research.
-We especially encourage women, first generation students, students with disabilities, BIPoC students, and other students from underrepresented groups to contact us about the lab.
+We especially encourage women, first generation students, students with disabilities, BIPoC students, and other students from historically excluded groups to contact us about the lab.

 The lab is financially supported by the
 [Weidenbaum Center on the Economy, Government, and Public Policy](https://wc.wustl.edu)